 The Internet is a basic need that violates our whole routine if it has any issues.
-Be it while taking online classes or doing online work, reading book or see the images by connecting phone, any problem with the Internet is significantly annoying.
+Be it while taking online classes or doing online work, reading a book, or seeing images by connecting phone, any problem with the Internet is significantly annoying.

-Particularly, With Wi-Fi users’ the issue is wifi connected but no internet.
-Ah man, it sucks when you are trying to send text mail while using internet.
+Particularly, With Wi-Fi users’ the issue is wifi connection but no internet.
+Ah man, it sucks when you are trying to send text mail while using the internet.
 So, how to solve it?
 What causes it?
 And the way you can save your device from this issue in the future?

 Everything is put together at the place you’ve landed in.
 All you have to do is to be with me till the article finishes.
 I bet when you’re done reading this article, the wifi issue will have been resolved.

 Why does the “Wifi Connected but No Internet” Error Appear on your Screen?

 It’s a sort of a warning triangle that pops up on your screen.
 It may be written differently depending on the device you’re using.

 You’ll see it with a black exclamation mark on windows, while on Android and iPhones, it may have different forms.

 Like, No internet connection, Connected no internet access, WiFi connected but no internet, and Connected, no internet access.